-- (a) Being a partnership, the partnership is Controlled by: - (i) a Member or Members or at least one Member together with (Approved Controllers): - A. such members of a body specified in Schedule 5 as shall be permitted by the Constitution of such body to provide Public Accounting Services; and/or - B. such other person or entity as the Board may, upon such terms and conditions as the Board may in the discretion of the Board determine, approve either generally or in any particular case taking into account, in the case of a natural person who is not Affiliated with the Member, the matters following:
+- (a) Being a partnership, the partnership is Controlled by: - (i) a Member or Members or at least one Member together with (Approved Controllers): - such members of a body specified in Schedule 5 as shall be permitted by the constitution of such body to provide Public Accounting Services; and/or - B. such other person or entity as the Board may, upon such terms and conditions as the Board may in the discretion of the Board determine, approve either generally or in any particular case taking into account, in the case of a natural person who is not Affiliated with the Member, the matters following: - (aa) the tertiary or other professional qualifications possessed by the person; - (bb) competence, experience or skill demonstrated by the person in their profession or calling; - (cc) the commercial, community or educational status of the person; and - (dd) such other matters as the Board may prescribe either generally or in any particular case; and/or - (ii) a body corporate or bodies corporate complying with By-Law 9.2(b); and/or - (iii) a trust or trusts complying with By-Law 9.2(c). - (b) Being a body corporate: - (i) the director or (if more than one) all directors comprise respectively a Member or Members or at least one Member together with Approved Controllers; - the constitution of the body corporate contains provisions (Approved Provisions) that: - A. that instrument may only be amended with approval of the Board; - B. any change in Control must be notified to CPA Australia within five (5) Business Days prior to the change occurring, accompanied by the Structural Profile applying after the change; - C. Public Accounting Services shall be provided at all times in accordance with the minimum professional, ethical and technical requirements from time to time contained in these By-Laws, Code of Professional Conduct and all other rules and pronouncements contained in or made under authority of the Constitution; and - D. all stationery and other information provided (in any media) in conjunction with or in anticipation of providing Public Accounting Services shall contain the name of every natural person providing the same and their qualifications including, in the case of a Member, the designation appropriate to the Member other than any Specialist Designation, the use of which shall be optional.

-- (aa) the tertiary or other professional qualifications possessed by the person; - (bb) competence, experience or skill demonstrated by the person in their profession or calling; - (cc) the commercial, community or educational status of the person; and - (dd) such other matters as the Board may prescribe either generally or in any particular case; and/or - (ii) a body corporate or bodies corporate complying with By-Law 9.2(b); and/or - (iii) a trust or trusts complying with By-Law 9.2(c). - (b) Being a body corporate: - (i) the director or (if more than one) all directors comprise respectively a Member or Members or at least one Member together with Approved Controllers; - (ii) the Constitution of the body corporate contains provisions (Approved Provisions) that: - A. that instrument may only be amended with approval of the Board; - B. any change in Control must be notified to CPA Australia within five (5) Business Days prior to the change occurring, accompanied by the Structural Profile (as that term is defined in the CPA Australia By-Laws) applying after the change; - C. Public Accounting Services shall be provided at all times in accordance with the minimum professional, ethical and technical requirements from time to time contained in the CPA Australia By-Laws, Code of Professional Conduct and all other rules and pronouncements contained in or made under authority of the Constitution of CPA Australia; and - D. all stationery and other information provided (in any media) in conjunction with or in anticipation of providing Public Accounting Services shall contain the name of every natural person providing the same and their qualifications including, in the case of a Member, the designation appropriate to the Member other than any Specialist Designation, the use of which shall be optional. - (c) Being a trust: - (i) the trustee is: - A. a Member or Members; and/or - B. a body corporate complying with By-Law 9.2(b); and - (ii) the trust is Controlled by a Member or Members or at least one Member together with Approved Controllers; and - (iii) the trust deed or other instrument constituting the trust contains the Approved Provisions.
+- (c) Being a trust: - (i) the trustee of which is: - A. a Member or Members; and/or - B. a body corporate complying with By-Law 9.2(b); and - (ii) which is Controlled by a Member or Members or at least one Member together with Approved Controllers; and - (iii) the trust deed or other instrument constituting the trust contains the Approved Provisions.